 In 2002, with a small group of committed individuals and with the help of Dr. Vito M. Campese, then Professor and Chief of the Division of Nephrology and Hypertension at USC Keck School of Medicine, Ken established UKRO as a non-profit organization to provide support for kidney disease research.

-Henry David, Chief Financial Officer
+Henry David, Chief Financial Officer and Director

 Henry David is a living-donor kidney transplant recipient and a former dialysis patient, and has suffered from chronic kidney disease for many years as a result of diabetes.
 He is a member of the Transplant Recipients International Organization (TRIO) and serves on the board of directors of TRIO’s Ventura County West Valley Chapter.